Aug 10, 2026

 FAQ

-Why does my phone screen feel so much brighter when I'm tired?
+Why does light hurt my eyes when I'm tired?

 *These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.